-Emissions data can be inventoried according to one of two complementary approaches:
+Emissions data can be inventoried according to one of two complementary approaches (GPC 2014):

-- 1. The scopes framework categorizes the emission sources attributable to a city into in-boundary sources (scope 1, or "territorial"), grid-supplied energy sources (scope 2), and out-of-boundary sources (scope 3). - 2.
-The city-induced framework allows for the comprehensive reporting of all GHG emissions attributable to activities taking place within a city's geographic boundary.
-These are organized by relevant city sectors, such as Building Energy, Transport, and Waste for the EU Covenant of Mayors Climate and Energy Reporting Guidelines.
+- 1. The scopes framework categorizes the emission sources attributable to a community into inboundary sources (Scope 1grid-supplied energy, heat, steam, or cooling in-boundary sources (Scope 2), and out-of-boundary sources (Scope 3). - 2.
+The community-induced framework allows for the comprehensive reporting of all GHG emissions attributable to activities taking place within a city's geographic boundary.
+These are organized by relevant community sectors, such as Building Energy, Transport, and Waste for the EU Covenant of Mayors Climate and Energy Reporting Guidelines.
 The GPC accounting framework, alternatively, provides two reporting levels demonstrating different levels of completeness.
-The BASIC level covers emission sources that occur in almost all cities (Stationary Energy, in-boundary transportation, and in-boundary generated waste) and the calculation methodologies and data are more readily available.
+The BASIC level covers emission sources that occur in almost all communities (Stationary Energy, in-boundary transportation, and in-boundary generated waste) and the calculation methodologies and data are more readily available.
 The BASIC+ level has a more comprehensive coverage of emissions sources (BASIC sources plus Industrial processes and product use (IPPU); Agriculture, forestry, and other land use (AFOLU); transboundary transportation, and energy transmission and distribution losses) and reflects more challenging data collection and calculation procedures.

-In considering these frameworks, a combination of the three above-mentioned approaches (territorial-, production-, and consumption-based) is required depending on the emissions sector and subsector.
-For example, within the energy sector, consumption-based methods are recommended for building energy use (e.g. kWh of electricity consumed), while production-based methods are recommended for fugitive emissions.
+In considering these frameworks, a combination of the above-mentioned approaches is required depending on the emissions sector and subsector.
+For example, within the energy sector, a scopes framework is useful in describing building electricity use (e.g. kWh of electricity consumed), because at least some if not all electricity may be generated outside the community boundary.
+A city-induced framework is useful when thinking about solid waste, because it is important to distinguish between waste generated inside and outside a community relative to the amount of that waste imported and exported from the community for processing.
+In this instance, defining the appropriate scope is challenging, but some estimate of solid waste generated by the population and operations within the boundary is possible, regardless of where it is transported for processing.
 It was also acknowledged that the choice of method may further depend on country-specific data availability and established scope of the community inventory.